Saturday 3pm Central

-Raducanu had to win three qualifying rounds to even make it to the main draw, so she has now won 9 matches in a row — without losing a single set — and is the first Grand Slam finalist in the Open era (starting 1968).
+Raducanu had to win three qualifying rounds to even make it to the main draw — she has won 9 matches in a row without losing a single set — and is the first such Grand Slam finalist in the Open era (starting 1968).
 That’s 53 years.defeating three top 5 players including defending champion Osaka, often wearing down opponents in three sets.

 The matchup should be entertaining and will definitely be historic, but whoever wins, this U.S. Open will be known as the one where the young ladies just mowed down the competition with wanton abandon.

 It has been quite compelling as a result and I’ve watched as much as I could.

 Sunday 3pm Central